danfeder/bolt_v2/memory-bank/streamlinePlan.md

 1. ✅ **Merge stable & dev solvers** into one solver code path, toggling features by config or environment variables.
 2. ✅ **Centralize constraint logic** with a "ConstraintManager" (and an analogous "ObjectiveManager") to reduce repeated code.
 3. ✅ **Keep a single configuration file** for all weight definitions and solver toggles.
-4. **Simplify the frontend** with a more guided flow or a tab-based approach, and rely on a single global store (Zustand).
+4. ✅ **Simplify the frontend** with a guided, tab-based workflow using a single global store (Zustand).
 5. **Clean up tests** to keep them either very small (for each constraint) or truly end-to-end (for the entire scheduling run).
 6. ✅ **Improve documentation** with one main README describing how the code is structured, how to add constraints, and how the solver is run.
 7. ✅ **Remove or archive legacy code** that duplicates functionality or is no longer needed.